LOCAL SCHOOLS and INTEL COME TOGETHER TO CREATE THE PERFECT PARTNERSHIP

 In brief, CoPs allowed Intel to move from silos with no shared learning to a system of eliminated barriers, a sense of community, shared knowledge and effectively eliminated the necessity of continually reinventing the wheel.
 This system breaks the tribal mentality1 and results in an extremely enthusiastic, highly collaborative and efficient workforce.
 As Janet McConnell, Technical Project Manager at Intel commented, “…a rising tide raises all boats.”
 The idea of collaborative learning and problem solving has proven to be immensely successful at Intel and it is this structure and experience that Intel brings to STEM education in Arizona.

 Now, for Intel’s MAP.
 Intel, which has always demonstrated profound corporate social responsibility to their communities, created the Mentoring and Planning Services (“MAP”) program.
 Through this program, Intel employees volunteer their time and talents to mentor, guide and offer technical advice to schools offering STEM education as well assist non-profit organizations in the area.
 Intel’s MAP volunteers use the best practices learned from actual experience and work within the CoPs to the mentor, guide and solve problems for the Arizona STEM School Community of Practice.
-MAP volunteers along with partners and the will lead and design STEM learning for students and educators.
+MAP volunteers along with partners Arizona Science Center’s Freeport McMoRan Center for Leadership and Learning and the Maricopa County Education Service Agency (MCESA) will lead and design STEM learning for students and educators.
 These corporate and community teams are committed to providing technical assistance for participants in the Arizona STEM School Community of Practice by facilitating dialogue among schools and interest-based groups, sharing high quality resources, modeling instructional practices that support thought, design and creativity within a STEM environment, and models of STEM implementation.
 The team is highly experienced and recognized for their abilities to nurture change through mentoring, coaching, and developing collaborative relationships.
 Renee Levin, Intel Community Affairs & Education Manager summed up the collaboration and insight into the partnership perfectly.
 “At Intel, the vast majority of our jobs require advanced education in the STEM areas.
 Our employee volunteers are excited to participate in this program.
 They know how rigorous a STEM education path is and they want to help prepare students today for the jobs of tomorrow.”

 Related News Articles